Igusee/Igor_Portfolio/README.md

 ![R markdown](https://github.com/user-attachments/assets/42fa3504-d4ed-44e9-a8d9-a8c13c264872)

 # [Project 3: Apartment Data Visualization in R and Flexdashboard](https://github.com/Igusee/Project-Apartment-Data-Visualization-in-R-and-Flexdashboard)
 ## RStudio FlexDashboard Assignment project for "Data Visualisation" Classes.
-The main goal of this Project was visualising data from previous University assessment.
 (Click the headline above for more details)

 * Utilized apartment data from Wrocław for analysis and visualization.
 * Loaded and prepared data from Excel for analysis.